 - BBA CUHK

-Chi Kin (Bennett) Yim is Professor in Marketing, Director of Undergraduate Admissions and International Student Exchange and Associate Director of the Contemporary Marketing Centre at the HKU Business School.
+Chi Kin (Bennett) Yim is Stelux Professor in Marketing at the HKU Business School and Director of Undergraduate Admissions and International Student Exchange, The University of Hong Kong.
 He received his BBA in Marketing from the Chinese University of Hong Kong and his Ph.D. in Management (Marketing and Econometric) from the Krannert Graduate School of Management, Purdue University.

-He has over 20 years of experience teaching in undergraduate, MBA and Executive Development programs at The University of Hong Kong, Thunderbird School of Global Management, Rice University, and Purdue University.
+Prof. Yim is also an experienced teacher with over 25 years of teaching in undergraduate, MBA and Executive Development programs at The University of Hong Kong, Thunderbird School of Global Management, Rice University, and Purdue University.
 He has received multiple teaching awards that include:

 - IMBA Teaching Award, The University of Hong Kong and Fudan University 2010-2011